jyothisable/Credit-Default-Risk-Prediction-Model/README.md

-┣ 🚫 .gitignore - File to exclude specific files and directories from Git version control ┣ ⚙️ MLProject - Configuration for running MLflow projects ┣ 🚀 fastapi_app.py - Script to run a FastAPI web application for serving models or APIs ┣ 🌐 flask_app.py - Script to run a Flask web application for web-based interfaces ┣ 🎨 streamlit_app.py - Script to run a Streamlit application for visualizing data and making predictions ┣ 🐋 Dockerfile - Instructions to build a Docker container for the project ┣ 🧪 conda.yaml - Environment configuration file for setting up dependencies of MLFlow (not to be used for project setup)
+┣ 🚫 .gitignore - File to exclude specific files and directories from Git version control ┣ ⚙️ MLProject - Configuration for running MLflow projects ┣ 🚀 fastapi_app.py - Script to run a FastAPI web application for serving models or APIs ┣ 🎨 streamlit_app.py - Script to run a Streamlit application for visualizing data and making predictions ┣ 🐋 Dockerfile - Instructions to build a Docker container for the project ┣ 🧪 conda.yaml - Environment configuration file for setting up dependencies of MLFlow (not to be used for project setup)